tzcorda/tzcorda.github.io/content/teaching/_index.md

 {{< /spoiler >}}

-### Other academic positions
+### Other academic duties
 ◦ 2023-ong.
 Co-chair Standing Group on Political Regimes at SISP (Italian Political Science Association)
 ◦ 2023-ong.
 Representative of postdoc researchers at the Department of Social and Political Sciences, University of Milan
-◦ 2022-ong. ​Tutor for the Degree in International Politics, Law, Economics (IPLE), University of Milan
+◦ 2022-2025. ​Tutor for the Degree in International Politics, Law, Economics (IPLE), University of Milan